harshsharma420/Miles-IT-Interview/README.md

 This repository and project has been created for me to practice and prepare for Miles IT interview on 18th April 2024.

+I failed to get the job but I guess this practice wasnt in complete vain at the very least.

 ## List

 - [x] Services